nvbogachev/nvbogachev.github.io/ahrg.markdown

 ---
 layout: post
-title: Arithmeticity of hyperbolic reflection groups
 permalink: /arhg/
 last_modified_at: 13-09-23
 mathjax: true
 ---

 - This is an attempt to collect some results concerning classification of arithmetic hyperbolic reflection groups and reflective hyperbolic lattices.
 - This page is under construction.
 Any suggestions and corrections are welcome.
 - For more detailed discussion of the general theory of hyperbolic [Coxeter](https://en.wikipedia.org/wiki/Harold_Scott_MacDonald_Coxeter) polytopes see the [page](http://www.maths.dur.ac.uk/users/anna.felikson/Polytopes/polytopes.html) of [Anna Felikson](http://www.maths.dur.ac.uk/users/anna.felikson/) and [Pavel Tumarkin](http://www.maths.dur.ac.uk/users/pavel.tumarkin/).
 - This page is constructed by [Nikolay Bogachev](https://nvbogachev.netlify.com/).
 The idea is suggested by [Anna Felikson](http://www.maths.dur.ac.uk/users/anna.felikson/) and [Ruth Kellerhals](http://homeweb1.unifr.ch/kellerha/pub/Ruth-Main.html).